utsavsai100/utsavsai100/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a 3rd-year student enrolled in B-Tech Programme at NIT Trichy.
+I am a final-year student enrolled in the B-Tech Programme at NIT Trichy.

 I am working on data structures and algorithms to improve my logic-building skills.